 Since the arrival of COVID-19, healthcare workers across the world have been hailed as heroes.
 And rightfully so.
-From physicians and nurses to technicians and hospital support staff, healthcare workers have been providing essential life-saving services on the frontlines of the pandemic without proper employee rewards and recognition, when incentive programs for employees are more important than ever.
+From physicians and nurses to technicians and hospital support staff, healthcare workers have been providing essential life-saving services on the frontlines of the pandemic without proper company rewards and recognition, when incentive programs for employees are more important than ever.

 And, it has taken its toll.